 As of now, health professionals are letting the public know the signs, symptoms, prevention methods, treatment, and transmission of the virus.

 It is important to note, that anyone is at risk of contracting the virus.
-It has been reported that people who have been diagnosed with the virus are experiencing respiratory complications, shortness of breath, fevers, and coughing.
+It has been reported that people who have been diagnosed with the virus are experiencing respiratory distress.

-Some measures that have taken place are screenings at major airports, travel restrictions, bans, and quarantining populations of people who have had contact or have been diagnosed with the 2019-nCoV.
+- Some measures that have taken place are screenings at major airports, travel bans to and from specific countries, isolation and quarantining populations of people who have had contact or have been diagnosed with the COVID-19.

-Other countries are putting measures in place, but the virus has spread too quickly to get control.
+- Other countries are putting measures in place, but the virus has spread too quickly to get control.
+For this reason, the WHO has determined the COIVD-19 is a pandemic.

 A: The 2019 Novel Coronavirus, or 2019-nCoV, is a new respiratory virus first identified in Wuhan, Hubei Province, China.